nqmn/adddosdn/dataset_generation/README.md

 # AI Agent Onboarding: SDN DDoS Dataset Generation

 This project provides a robust framework for generating a comprehensive DDoS attack dataset within a Mininet-emulated Software-Defined Networking (SDN) environment.
-The primary objective is to produce diverse network traffic data, including normal, traditional high-rate DDoS attacks (SYN, UDP, ICMP floods), and advanced adversarial low-rate DDoS attacks.
+The primary objective is to produce diverse network traffic data, including normal, traditional high-rate DDoS attacks (SYN, UDP, ICMP floods), and advanced adversarial DDoS attacks.
+These advanced attacks, which can manifest as both high-rate and low-rate, are characterized by their stealth and evasion techniques.
 These advanced attacks are designed to be more stealthy and evasive, incorporating techniques such as:
 - **TCP State Exhaustion:** Manipulating TCP sequence numbers and window sizes to keep connections half-open, consuming server resources.
 - **Distributed Application Layer Attacks:** Mimicking legitimate HTTP traffic patterns but targeting resource-intensive endpoints to overload applications.
 - **Hybrid Mix Attacks:** Interleaving normal traffic with attack traffic (e.g., ICMP ping with TCP SYN flood) to blend in.